GioByte10/AutoZoom/README.md

 # AutoZoom

+## English
-AutoZoom is a program that automatically join your Zoom meeting by running the Zoom link
+AutoZoom is a program that automatically joins your Zoom meetings by running the Zoom links.